torchlard/Notes/Compiler/Compiler.md

 - use stack to hold

 ## higher order functions
-lang that support nested funciton and function-valued variables -> need to keep local variables after funciton returned -> cannot use stack
+lang that support nested function and function-valued variables -> need to keep local variables after function returned -> cannot use stack

 ## stack frames